gobeyondidentity/developer-docs/docs/getting-started-angular.md

 ---
-title: Getting Started (React)
+title: Getting Started (Angular)
-sidebar_position: 2
+sidebar_position: 3
 ---

 import Arcade, {Clip} from '../src/components/Arcade.tsx';

 :::tip
-This guide is specifically for the React version of our getting started app.
-If you're interested in the Angular version, you can check that out [here](/docs/v1/getting-started-angular).
+This guide is specifically for the Angular version of our getting started app.
+If you're interested in the React version, you can check that out [here](/docs/v1/getting-started).
 :::

 In this guide we will show you how to create and configure your account and connect a demo application to it.
 This app will demonstrate common workflows like creating a passkey and using it to authenticate.